Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into Chinese

 As we saw in our earlier post, the English translation takes a number of 'creative liberties' with the original.
 By contrast, there are few glaring errors or drastic alterations of meaning in the Chinese.
 Nevertheless, the Chinese does impart a subtly different colouring to the letters.
-This is partly due to the translator's stylistic decision to render the letters in a literary mode, interspersed with ordinary speech.
+This is partly due to the translator's stylistic decision to render the letters in the same literary mode as the body of the book, interspersed with ordinary speech.

 Ishigami's voice in the Japanese original, while heavily coloured by 'student translationese', shows clear variation between letters, from the quiet but controlling tone of the first letter; the reaching out and reassuring tone of the second; the sudden harsher language of the third; and the anger and unrestrained threats of the fourth.
 Translationese is most noticeable in the last two letters, where it is used to oppressive effect.

-The use of literary register from the outset in the Chinese muffles the changes in tone between the letters.
-The literary register is used to convey Ishigami's displeasure at Yasuko's attire and late hours (where the Japanese Ishigami is more low key but annoying), to sound Yasuko out on the changes in her behaviour (where the Japanese is disingenuously sympathetic), to express alarm at the possibility of betrayal (where the Japanese Ishigami shows strong signs of upset), and of course to express Ishigami's rage in the final letter.
-It is only at this final letter that this literary style could really be said to reproduce the effect of translationese in the original.
+The use of literary register from the outset in the Chinese helps muffle the changes in tone between the letters.
+This register is used to convey Ishigami's displeasure at Yasuko's attire and late hours (where the Japanese Ishigami is more low key but annoying), to sound Yasuko out on the changes in her behaviour (where the Japanese is disingenuously sympathetic), to express alarm at the possibility of betrayal (where the Japanese Ishigami shows strong signs of upset), and of course to express Ishigami's rage in the final letter.
+It is only at this final letter that the coolness of the literary style could really be said to have something like the effect of translationese in the original.

 The spoken segments, on the other hand, are more heated in the Chinese.
 They are reminiscent of the language used in discussions and arguments in everyday life.
 Whether telling Yasuko what to wear and what times to keep (where the Chinese is more direct and overbearing than the original), explaining why he phones every night, confronting her with questions, or reminding her what he has done, the language is emphatic, familiar, and domineering.
 We can hear Ishigami haranguing Yasuko.
 The language is easily imagined as a lecture from a family member or boyfriend.

 Coming from a stalker, the letters sound presumptuous and intrusive, the kind of attitude that a stalker might be expected to have.
-Coming from Ishigami, on the other hand, they seem to show Ishigami dropping his mask as he tells Yasuko in no uncertain terms what he thinks.
-What lies behind the mask is not the social awkwardness of the otaku, nor the frantic anguish of the distraught lover, but the possessive attitude of the controlling boyfriend, a cultural type that is largely taken for granted in China.
+Coming from Ishigami, on the other hand, they seem to show Ishigami dropping his mask towards Yasuko.
+What lies behind the mask is not the emotional awkwardness of the otaku, nor the supercilious, pretended malice of the sociopath, but the possessive attitude of the controlling boyfriend, a cultural type that is largely taken for granted in China.
 This, too, is a kind of love, but it is a different kind of love from that found in the Japanese and the English.